Dabl at Home

 If you have pets, you can take extra steps to protect them from rattlesnake bites.
 Enroll your dog or cat in rattlesnake training that can teach them to stay away from snakes.
 If you have a dog, you can also get them the rattlesnake vaccine, which buys your dog time to get to the veterinarian and increases their likelihood of responding well to anti-venom.
 The rattlesnake vaccine provides protection against multiple kinds of rattlesnake venom, including Copperheads, Western Diamondbacks, the Western rattler (North & Southern Pacific rattler, Prairie rattler, Great Basin rattler), Pygmy rattlers, Massasaugas, Sidewinders, and Timber rattlers.

+As always, when in doubt, route your requests to your local pest control service for prevention (aka keep snakes out of garden ), snake removal (get snakes out of garden) and other wildlife removal needs.
 For more information on how to respond to animal snake bites and common pet emergencies during Summertime, click here!